delz-dev/RemoveHtmlComments/README.md

 ---

+## Functionality

+This add-on removes HTML comments from responses, but only when the application is running in the production environment.

 ## Support

 If you find this add-on useful, please consider starring the repository on GitHub or sharing it with others. 😊